 - Oct.
 18, 2010: Then Assistant Secretary of State Philip Gordon stated, "Macedonia will join [NATO] once the dispute over its name is resolved" in a speech at the Center for Transatlantic Relations, Nitze School Advanced International Studies, Johns Hopkins University. - Sept.
 5, 2011: European Commissioner for Enlargement and European Neighborhood Policy Stefan Fule, on a visit to Skopje, stated, "We are ready to start negotiations with you.
 However, the name issue needs to be resolved before accession negotiations can begin...
-Member states in the (European) Council have made it clear that this problem will not be imported into the European Union."
-15 - Dec.
+Member states in the (European) Council have made it clear that this problem will not be imported into the European Union." - Dec.
 5, 2011: The International Court of Justice (ICJ) ruled Greece has breached its obligation by objecting to the admission of the former Yugoslav Republic of Macedonia to NATO.
 In response to the decision, Greece stated the judgment did not satisfy FYROM's objective.
 According to Greece's Ministry of Foreign Affairs, the judgment did not address the issue of the difference over FYROM's name, "confirming that this difference should be resolved within the framework defined by the resolutions of the Security Council and through negotiations under the auspices of the UN."
-Greece contends FYROM filed the suit as a means to circumvent the UN-sponsored negotiations. - May 20, 2012: At the Chicago NATO Summit, a declaration by issued by the Heads of the Governments participating stated, "We reiterate the agreement at our 2008 Bucharest Summit, as we did at subsequent Summits, to extend an invitation to the former Yugoslav Republic of Macedonia to join the Alliance as soon as a mutually acceptable solution to the name issue has been reached within the framework of the UN, and strongly urge intensified efforts towards that end."16
+Greece contends FYROM filed the suit as a means to circumvent the UN-sponsored negotiations. - Apr.
+9, 2013: UN Special Envoy Matthew Nimetz presented a new proposal to resolving the name-recognition issue to Greece and FYROM.
+The proposal has not been met with initial satisfaction from the Greek government.
+The proposal contains a geographic qualifier, but its placement in the proposed name is of concern.